 Construction was completed on Lock and Dam #12.
+1995

-IS The Savanna Army Depot was selected for closure under the Base Realignment and Closure Act.
+The Savanna Army Depot was selected for closure under the Base Realignment and Closure Act.
+1997

 Carroll and Jo Daviess Counties entered into an intergovernmental agreement to develop the Jo-Carroll Depot Local Redevelopment Authority (LRA).
 The organization is tasked with overseeing transfer of property and providing economic development at the Savanna Depot.

-The Local Redevelopment Authority was created.
+The Local The Sava Redevelopment was office Authority was 3,000 acc created. was d

-The Savana Army Depot ent was officially closed and 3,000 acres of the deport was designated for economic development.
+The Savana Army Depot was officially closed and 3,000 acres of the deport was designated for economic development.
+2009